Tommy Comerford

-Thomas Anthony "Tommy" Comerford (19 October 1932 – October 2003), also known as "Tacker" and "Top Cat", was an English gangster.
+Thomas Anthony "Tommy" Comerford (died October 2003), also known as "Tacker" and "Top Cat", was an English gangster.
 A longtime figure in Liverpool's underworld, Comerford dominated criminal activity in the Merseyside area, spending over 34 years in prison during the course of his criminal career.
 He was involved in narcotics, and was one of the first criminals to establish an international drug trafficking network in England.

 Criminal career

-The son of Elizabeth and John Comerford, he was born in Liverpool on 19 October 1932 and grew up un the city's Vauxhall district during the post-war era.
 Comerford worked as a truck driver on the Liverpool docks and was also a petty criminal and thief before becoming involved in armed robbery.
 He was reportedly responsible for stopping the Kray twins from moving in on the city's rackets in the 1960s.

 In August 1969, Comerford was part of a gang of robbers from the north of Liverpool who spent a bank holiday weekend tunnelling into a branch of the District Bank on Water Street in Liverpool city centre, using a thermal lance to open the safe and stealing over £140,000 in cash and £20,000 in property.
 Comeford allegedly gave a cigarette case which had been stolen during the break-in to his barrister, who later offered a senior police detective a cigarette from the case during a boxing match at the Britannia Adelphi Hotel.
 The detective reportedly recognised the case as being stolen from the bank, leading to the arrests of Comerford and the other robbers.
 In December 1970, Comerford was convicted of burglary and sentenced to ten years in prison.
 This was his second criminal conviction.

 After his release from prison several years later, Comerford abandoned robbery and became involved in the drug trade.
 In the late 1970s, he formed the "Liverpool Mafia", a group of white, middle-aged former armed robbers who, using corrupt port officials and protected by corrupt police, smuggled major quantities of amphetamine, cannabis, cocaine, heroin and LSD through the Liverpool docks.
 The "Liverpool Mafia" gained strength by brokering a strategic alliance with young black gangs following the 1981 Toxteth riots, and became the richest crime group in the United Kingdom.
 Comerford recruited a gang, which included four dockers, to collect a consignment of cannabis from North Africa.
 The plot was discovered by the Merseyside Police drug squad, however, and he and his associates were arrested following a stakeout.
 Comerford was sentenced to seven years' imprisonment at Liverpool Crown Court, although his sentence was reduced to four years' upon appeal.